vegawidget/vegawidget/README.md

 # vegawidget

-The goal of vegawidget is to render Vega-Lite and Vega specifications as htmlwidgets.
+The goal of vegawidget is to render Vega-Lite and Vega specifications as htmlwidgets, and to provide you a means to communicate with a Vega chart using JavaScript or Shiny.
 Its ambition is to be a *low-level* interface to the Vega(-Lite) API, such that other packages can build upon it to offer higher-level functions to compose Vega(-Lite) specifications.

 This is the key difference with the [**vegalite**](https://github.com/hrbrmstr/vegalite) package: it provides a set of higher-level functions to compose specifications, whereas **vegawidget** concerns itself mainly with the rendering of the htmlwidget.

-To be clear, although Vega-Lite offers a grammar-of-graphics, this package does not offer a user-friendly framework, as provided by ggplot2.
+To be clear, although Vega-Lite offers a grammar-of-graphics, this package does not offer a user-friendly framework to compose graphics, like those provided by **[ggplot2](https://ggplot2.tidyverse.org)** or **[ggvis](https://ggvis.rstudio.com)**.
 However, this package may be useful to:

   - build re-usable Vega and Vega-Lite specifications for deployment elsewhere, if you can tolerate the frustration of building